SrGitQ/cherrybox/README.md

 # cherrybox
-Python framework for structured, MVC-based SCADA project creation in Ignition.
+CherryBox is a comprehensive Python framework designed for building declarative and well-structured projects in Ignition SCADA.
+Embracing an MVC-based philosophy, CherryBox facilitates the creation of complete SCADA projects, promoting clear separation of concerns and modular development.
+This framework empowers developers to architect their applications with efficiency and scalability in mind.